NachE/my_nOSe/README.md

 * a C compiler: gcc or i586-elf-gcc
 * a GNU make

-You obviously can hack the source and use wherever compiler/linker you want.
+You obviously can hack the source and use whatever compiler/linker you want.

 ## Create ISO tool requirements
 There is a small and simple script on util/makeISO.sh that can build a bootable ISO.
 The requirements to use this script are: